Pat Grigadean

 “Yes” replied Kanabi.
 “I was quite brave as I recall.”
 And he began to beam, feeling quite proud of himself.

-Then Punjab remembered what Amethyst had said about perspective and how blindness was a point of view.
+Then Punjab remembered what Amethyst had said about perspective and how blindness is just a point of view.
 And it began to make sense to him.
-Being blind was his own special way of seeing things.
+Being blind gave him his own way of seeing things.
 And he remembered what Ravi the Squirrel had told him about seeing the fun and joy in life.

 Punjab started to laugh.
 “Remember how funny Ravi the Squirrel was?” he said to Kanabi.